23 Startup Company Ideas

 Jazzers have always had the Fake Books, and the Real Books.
 In the early 90's the Usenet groups published "tabs"; files including chords and lyrics and solos in a tabulature format.
 The Usenet tabs were gathered, expanded, and are now published on web sites.

 So there's an opportunity for accurate sheet music, composer approved, with performance notes, delivered digitally for a minimal price, like iTunes, with the composer receiving a royalty.
+Or a subscription service, again like iTunes.

 Modular Audio Signal Processing System